behzadi/persianDatepicker/README.md

 ##About

-persian-datepicker is A lightweight jQuery plugin that select persian(jalali) date.
+persianDatepicker is A lightweight jQuery plugin that select persian(jalali) date.

 - **Light weight:** ~14k minified
 - **Beautiful themes:**